Mini-Forest Project in Rochester

 Globally, each day, 42 billion trees are cut down. (see infographic below)

-In addition to tree loss for agriculture, development, and logging, wildfires have also increased due to our changing climate.
+In addition to tree loss for agriculture, development, and logging, wildfires have also increased due to climate change.
 The World Resources Institute reports that the rate of wildfires on Earth "increased by about 5.4% per year" between 2001 and 2023.

-When we plant a tree, we step toward making a healthier world.
+When we plant a tree, we take a step toward creating a healthier world.
 When we plant a diverse Mini-forest, the impact is substantially more significant.
-Instead of one plant for habitat, a Mini-forest grows to be a small ecosystem.
+Instead of one plant for a habitat, a Mini-forest grows into a small ecosystem.
 Instead of one tree, the people and creatures who visit will experience an oasis of green, burgeoning with life.

 More information and resources not linked above: